 Major causes of absenteeism and "presenteeism" (reduced performance and productivity at work) are stress and depression.
-And both ailments have been associated with a lack of daylight.
+Both ailments have been associated with a lack of daylight.

-Daylight in architecture is a portmanteau concept coined when static natural light and dynamic design come together.
-Designed to find a respite from wintry blues, it brought a paradigm shift in building inception and experience.
+Daylight in architecture is a portmanteau concept that refers to static natural light and dynamic design coming together.
+The idea brought a paradigm shift in building inception and experience.

-Light is a mysterious phenomenon which not only illuminates architectural form but also lends an emotional depth.
+Light not only illuminates architectural form but also lends emotional depth.
 It serves as a connection or channel of communion with the external universe and the world hidden within.
-Without daylight, buildings might be able to support our bodies, but they would never be able to sustain our spirits.
+Without daylight, buildings might be able to support our bodies, but they would not be able to sustain our spirits.

 The comfort of a person in a professional space depends on how natural lighting is complemented by artificial lighting.

-The insights of neuroscience have manifested themselves within the practice of architecture.
-Impact of design and its foremost principles such as balance, proportion, symmetry and rhythm and the direct effect on our emotional responses can no longer be ignored.
-Also, parameters like blinking rates, glare levels, night blindness affect the quality of the environment in a room.
+The insights of neuroscience have manifested in the practice of architecture.
+The impact of design and its foremost principles such as balance, proportion, symmetry and rhythm and its direct effect on our emotional responses can no longer be ignored.
+Furthermore, parameters like blinking rates, glare levels, and night blindness affect the quality of the environment in a room.

 As a source of illumination, natural light is the best.
 Our sight adapts to it with ease.
-It has a proven impact on health and well-being – increasing focus during daytime, improving sleep patterns, decreasing depression risks.
-Utilizing day light generates enormous energy savings.
-Initiatives such as Herman Miller's Living Office and the research developed by Velux in relation to the importance of daylight in our daily life exclusively address this issue.
+Utilizing daylight generates enormous energy savings.
+Research developed by Velux on the importance of daylight in our daily life and initiatives such as Herman Miller's Living Office address this issue.

-Did you know that in the 50s, daylight was the foremost source of lighting the interior of buildings?
-Back in the day, the depth of penetration of light from a window into a building was approximately 16 feet.
+In the 1950s, daylight was the foremost source of lighting the interior of buildings.
+The depth of penetration of light from a window into a building was approximately 16 feet.
 A space located further was inadequately lit.

 The marriage of design and architecture gave birth to the phenomenon of daylighting in buildings.
-Once a brilliant beam of light pierced through a crack in the roof.
-Today, it lights up the central parts of buildings through skylights in the roof creating glamour, celebration, and high culture to set a building apart.
-The light of a space has the power to inspire the designers, the public and the users.
+Once, brilliant beams of light pierced through cracks in the roof.
+Today, they light up the central parts of buildings through skylights in the roof, creating glamour, celebration, and high culture to set a building apart.
+The light of a space has the power to inspire designers, inhabitants, and the public.

-Learn from the star architects.
-Their continued use of daylight as a creative tool to carve a mood within architectural constructs is the glimmer of genius.
-Light can create a sentiment that pervades through physical objects with a transcendence that can breathe a spirit and form character in a brick and stone building.
+Let us learn from star architects.
+Their continued use of daylight as a creative tool to carve a mood within architectural constructs is a glimmer of genius.
+Light can create a sentiment that pervades physical objects and forms character in brick-and-mortar buildings.